IBM/mini-era/erav3-app/README.md

 currently are encoded in the ```main.c``` code as an ```xmit_messages``` dictionary, and from which the ```-m``` option selects a message.

-More development is needed and expected.
+More development is needed and expected, including integration of additional new kernels representing other functionality of the latest ERA V3 design.

 ## Contacts and Current Maintainers